optatus21/OneButtonPrompt/README.md

 1. Generate an image with TXT2IMG
     1. Can enable Hi res. fix
     2. Possible to set up a __Quality Gate__, so only the best images get upscaled
-    3. Possible to ignore the One Button Prompt generation, and __use your own prompts__
+    3. Possible to ignore the Two Button Prompt generation, and __use your own prompts__
 2. Upscale that image with IMG2IMG
     1. This proces can be repeated.
 Loopback enabled.
     2. Supports __SD Upscale__, __Ultimate SD Upscale__ and __Controlnet tile_resample__ methods of upscaling